Prepare for Residency

 PLAYA supports independent individuals by giving them the time and space to focus on their creative work and personal process.
 While at PLAYA, residents comprise a cohort that depends on the respect and good intentions of all for a positive experience.

-Here are the RESIDENCY GUIDELINES that will help applicants better understand their responsibilities as residents and more aware of the resources available at PLAYA.
+Here are the RESIDENCY GUIDELINES that will help applicants better understand their responsibilities as residents and be more aware of the resources available at PLAYA.

 Arrivals, Departure, and Transportation